In today’s blog post, I’m going to show exactly how to increase your domain authority easily.

-If you’re having a hard time explaining your boss (who wants you to boost their domain authority) or clients (who won’t have that sponsored deal signed unless you match their DA requirements), here’s how you can explain them about domain authority.
+If you’re having a hard time explaining to your boss (who wants you to boost their domain authority) or clients (who won’t have that sponsored deal signed unless you match their DA requirements), here’s how you can explain to them about domain authority.

 There are millions of sites (I have a couple of such niche sites) that don’t have a domain authority greater than 10 or say 20 but rake in millions of page views every month.

-Website performance isn’t affected by factors like domain authority, it is affected by the quality of content you have, the competition (number of sites competing) for the phrase or topic that you’re targeting and Google’s ranking factors.
+Website performance isn’t affected by factors like domain authority, it is affected by the quality of content you have, the competition (number of sites competing) for the phrase or topic that you’re targeting, and Google’s ranking factors.

 Similarly, a site with high domain authority and no traffic or rankings is definitely a thing but isn’t of any value because you don’t have traffic or leads from it.

 So, as long as you have traffic (and an upward trend of the same, which you can check using tools like SEMrush) and you are converting them well, you don’t need to worry much about domain authority.

 Best domain authority checker tools in 2023(DA PA Checkers)

 1) Link Explorer

 You can check domain authority and page authority using Moz’s official tool, Link Explorer.
 (It does require you to log in but that’s something not many would mind).